tingdai/silverwzw-ice9-compiler/README.md

 Author: Zhuowei Wang

-Please do not copy my code, if you're also taking this course.
+Please do not copy my code, if you're also taking similar course.

 ## License
 GNU LGPL v3.0